Mooneerams Solicitors

-If ‘my home is my castle’, then next on the list of safe havens should be my workplace.
+If ‘my home is my castle’, then my workplace should be next on the list of safe havens.
 Under common law, employees have a right to expect their employer to:

-• make sure they are not exposed to undue risks,
+- see to it they do not get exposed to undue risks,

 Assaulted at work – facts and figures